digdemorhan/Image_Classification_With_Keras/README.md

 ----

 # Main Theme of the Project
 This project demonstrates how to build a simple image classification model with Keras using TensorFlow as a backend.
 The model is trained on the Fashion MNIST dataset of grayscale images of clothing items.
+The dataset used in this project is the Fashion MNIST dataset, which contains 70,000 grayscale images of 10 different clothing categories.
+The dataset is divided into training, validation and test sets.

+Translated with DeepL.com (free version)
 # Installation
 You need to have Python installed on your computer to run this project.
 You can use pip to install the necessary libraries: pip install tensorflow matplotlib pandas